alainkaegi/pythonorama/development_tools/pycharm.md

 ### Gotchas and Gimmes
 Here are some things to be aware of:

+As with other IDEs, it is better to open PyCharm and open files in the project from there rather than opening files directly from the operating system.
+If you open a file by itself, PyCharm doesn't know what project it's associated with.

 PyCharm saves your edits automatically every few seconds.

 When creating a file, it should be within your project but *not* within the `.venv` directory.